sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 In the case where your testdata lives in `../**`, Gazelle cannot see those on its own, and you need to create a filegroup manually, see https://github.com/sourcegraph/sourcegraph/pull/47605/commits/93c838aad5436dc69f6695cec933bfb84b8ba59a

+#### Manually adding a `go_repository`

+Sometimes Gazelle won't be able to generate a `go_repository` for your dependency and you'll need to fill in the attributes yourself.
+Most of the fields are easy to get, except when you need to provide values for the sum and version.

+To retrieve these values:
+1. Create a go.mod in the directory where the dependency is imported.
+2. Run `go mod tidy`.
+This will populate the `go.mod` file and also generate a `go.sum` file.
+3. You can then locate the version you should use for `go_repository` from the `go.mod` file and the sum from the `go.sum` file.
+4. Delete the `go.mod` and `go.sum` files as they're no longer needed.

 ## Resources

 - [Core Bazel (book)](https://www.amazon.com/Core-Bazel-Fast-Builds-People/dp/B08DVDM7BZ):